Calgary woman loses $800k in romance scam: ‘I have nothing left’ | Globalnews.ca

 But who was ultimately behind it all is still a mystery.

-The lengthy report was then forwarded on to the Ombudsman for Banking Services and Interests, which earlier this week ruled in favour of Grant’s bank, TD.
+The lengthy report was then forwarded on to the Ombudsman for Banking Services and Investments, which earlier this week ruled in favour of Grant’s bank, TD.

 “I want TD Canada Trust to know about what happened to me… it has ruined my life,” Grant said.